Councillor privacy notice

 - The subject of complaints

-3.2 The legal bases relied on for processing personal information in relation to responding to requests from constituents is:
+3.2 The legal basis relied on for processing personal information in relation to responding to requests from constituents is:

 4 What we do with the information

-4.1 Personal information held by Councillors will only be used to progress a constituent enquiry.
+4.1 Personal information held by Councillors will only be used to progress a constituent enquiry such as a request for advice, guidance or information or to investigate a complaint or enquiry.

-4.2 Councillors will pass your details, and the detail of the situation you have sought their help about, to the relevant council officers, members or portfolio holder in order to allow the council to look into the issue.
-In order to fully investigate your issue, the Councillor or relevant council officers, members or portfolio holder may be required to contact external agencies to be able to respond to your enquiry.
+4.2 Councillors will pass your details, and the detail of the situation you have sought their help about, to the relevant council officers or other councillors in order to allow the council to look into the issue.
+In order to fully investigate your issue, the Councillor or relevant council officers, members or portfolio holder may be required to contact external agencies to be able to respond to your enquiry, such as:

 Councillors will not pass personal details of constituents who contact them to anyone else, unless required to do so by law or where this is in connection with a criminal investigation